Please note, this guide is a work in progress and will be improved upon overtime.

 Though some will always disagree.
 Just pick what appeals to you the most initially and go from there.
 There is always an opportunity to change.

 – Pick your secondaries in a way that helps you acquire certain skills if needed.
-Example: some classes/builds are pure, meaning they mainly only use their primary class skills and that allows you to pick your secondary in a way to benefit your entire account.
+Example: some classes/builds are pure, meaning they mainly use their primary class skills and that allows you to pick your secondary in a way to benefit your entire account.
 By using them to capture/purchase certain skills that you otherwise wouldn’t be available to you.

 – At a certain point you can change your secondary class for a little bit of money.
 This options is great for mains and those going for the skill hunter titles.
 So you no longer need to make multiples of the same class, simply to try another build.